NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 Capacity data in ReEDS for existing units, prescribed builds, and prescribed retirements[^ref68] are taken from the NEMS power plant database.
 The power plants in this database include latitude and longitude to give their location.
 These locations are mapped to counties to provide the county assignment for the power plants.
-In a few isolated cases, hydropower units that were on a county boundary were manually assigned to a county to better align with the jurisdiction that operates that plant.
+In a few isolated cases, hydropower units that were on a county boundary were manually assigned to a county to better align with the transmission infrastructure that connects the plant to the rest of the electricity system.
-For example, the Columbia River serves as a boundary line for several counties, and hydropower plants on the Columbia were assigned to the county’s public utility district that owns and operates that dam rather than to the county that mapped to the specific latitude and longitude value.

-[^ref68]: Prescribed builds are builds that are forced into the model because they have already been built or are under construction, such as the Vogtle nuclear power plant.
+[^ref68]: Prescribed builds are builds that are forced into the model because they have already been built or are under construction.
 Prescribed retirements are power plant retirements that are forced into the model based on actual retirements or retirement announcements.